Capm96/Blog/content/blog/etfs.md

 And that is a share:

 1. A piece of paper that allows us to divide our business.
-If we have a building, drawing a line and dividing that across all owners is difficult.
-It is much easier to create these pieces of paper that represent the ownership of the business and distribute that accordingly.
+If our business has buildings, for example, dividing that by drawing lines on the floor is impossible.
+It is much easier to create these pieces of paper that represent the ownership of the business and distribute those accordingly.
 2. Each share represents a certain % of ownership of the business.
 The number of shares a business has is a bit arbitrary.
-3. The first time we sell our shares to investors, we exchange them for cash which we can use to start our business.
+3. During the first time we sell our shares to investors, we exchange them for cash which we can use to start our business.
-4. How much each business owner has in shares defines how much they will take of the profits.
+4. How many shares each business owner has defines how much they will take of the profits.
 5. The price of a share, and the price of almost anything in general, follows the law of supply and demand.
 If many people are trying to buy it, the price will increase.
 If many people are trying to sell it, the price will decrease.

 ## Stock Market